DBCC CHECKDB Not Run Recently

 And this is probably what you’ll see!
 A date of 1900-01-01 etc. That means never.
 If you run DBCC CHECKDB on the database, perhaps like so:

 DBCC CHECKDB('StackOverflow') WITH NO_INFOMSGS, ALL_ERRORMSGS

 And then re-run the DBCC DBINFO command, our date is now updated to current:

 If the date isn’t updating, that means one of two things: SQL Server can’t write to the database (like it’s read-only), or it’s finding errors (hoowee, not good.)

 To Fix the Problem

 If you’re using maintenance plans, you can edit maintenance plans in SQL Server Management Studio under Management, Maintenance Plans.
-Your server may have multiple maintenance plans, like one for system databases and one for user databases.
+Your server may have multiple maintenance plans that run CHECKDB for different types of databases, like one for system databases and one for user databases.

 Expand the Management node in SSMS, right click on Maintenance Plans, and select New Plan.